TonyM1958/FoxESS-Cloud/README2.md

 + time_span determines the period covered by the data, for example, 'hour', 'day' or 'week'.
 The default is 'hour'
 + d is a date and time in the format 'YYYY-MM-DD HH:MM:SS'.
 The default is today's date and time. d may also be a list of dates
-+ v is a variable, or list of variables (see below)
++ v is a variable, or list of variables (see above)
 + summary is optional - see below
 + save: set to the root part of a filename to save the results
 + load: set to the full filename to load previously saved results
 + plot is optional.
 1 plots the results with a chart per unit and per day.
 2 plots multiple days on the same chart.
 Default is 0, no plots

-The list of variables that can be queried is stored in raw_vars.
-There are also pred-defined lists:
-+ power_vars lists the main power values provided by the inverter
-+ battery_vars lists the main values relevant to the battery / BMS

 Data generation for the full list of raw_vars can be slow and return a lot of data, so it's best to select the vars you want from the list if you can.